tgrecojs/logseq/logseq/version-files/base/pages/Static Vats.md

 ## Static Vats
 	- *Static Vats*
 		- **Vats which are defined in the configuration object, and created at startup time.**
+	-
 - ### Defining Static Vats
 	- Defined in the configuration object at startup time.
 	- The root object of static vats are made available to the `bootstrap()` method, so they can be wired together as needed.
+	- ### Requirements
+		- The source for **all static vats must be available at the time the host application starts**.
 		-